RileyBossi/RileyBossi/README.md

 This role allows me to apply security concepts in real production environments while supporting day-to-day IT operations across diverse networks.

 ### Security Responsibilites
 - Investigate phishing emails by analyzing indicators of compromise and detonating attachments and URLs in sandbox environments.
+Contain confirmed threats by updating email security controls, blocking malicious domains and file types as necessary, and educating users on phishing awareness to reduce future incidents.
-- Create and maintain custom allow/deny policies with ringfencing and setting up detection rules in ThreatLocker to enforce application control and reduce the attack surface; leverage Unified Audit to identify anomalies and suspicious activity.
+- Create and maintain custom allow/deny policies with Ringfencing and detection rules in ThreatLocker to enforce application control, reduce the attack surface, and investigate suspicious activity using Unified Audit.
-- Investigate security alerts through an MSSP provided SIEM, including endpoint activity, authentication anomolies, and suspicious process execution.
+- Investigate security alerts through an MSSP provided SIEM, including endpoint activity, authentication anomalies, and suspicious process execution to validate potential threats.
-- Using PowerShell via the RMM to query and analyze Windows Event Logs, investigate login failures, and validate alerts.
+- Using PowerShell via the RMM to query and analyze Windows Event Logs, investigate login failures, validate security alerts, and accelerate troubleshooting.

 ### IAM Responsibilites
 - Managing users and security settings across the Microsoft Admin and Google Workspace ecosystem.
 - Onboarding and offboarding users securely.
-- Ensuring Zero Trust through least privilege, verify explicitly, and assume breach.
+- Applying Zero Trust principles through least privilege, verify explicitly, and assume breach.
-- Improving tenant security posture by reviewing and increasing Microsoft Secure Score, enforcing MFA and security defaults, and addressing risky behaviour.
+- Improving tenant security posture by increasing Microsoft Secure Score, enforcing MFA and security defaults, and addressing risky behavior.

 ### IT Operations
-- Providing Tier 1-2 IT support across multiple client enviorments.
+- Providing Tier 1-2 IT support across multiple client environments while minimizing downtime and maintaining business continuity.
 - Troubleshoot and resolve workstation, printer, DNS, and Network issues.
-- Configuring and maintaining firewall rules, ThreatLocker Application Control, and network devices.
+- Configuring and maintaining firewall rules, ThreatLocker Application Control, and network devices to improve security and reliability.
-- Supporting patch management procedures.
+- Supporting patch management procedures to reduce exposure to known vulnerabilities.
 - Documenting incidents, fixes, and configurations clearly for tracking and to prevent similar issues in the future.

 ---